-Also, there are still spaces available in my Scrap Dancing Zoom class coming after Christmas.
+There are still spaces available in my Scrap Dancing Zoom class coming after Christmas.
 It would be a fun way to get inspired for the new year.
 Scrap Dancing has free patterns and ideas to use up the bits and pieces left over from other projects.
 Topics covered include scrap saving systems, color matching, small projects up to larger projects with many ideas for gift sewing, home decor and more, featuring my Scrap Dance pattern line.
 This program will primarily cover cotton quilting fabrics, small projects and improv ideas.
 The class runs a bit over an hour.
 Sign up with this link –Scrap Dancing 12/30, class cost $10.

 Scrap Dancing is also available as a program for guilds at a very reasonable cost.
 See the Zoom Class Page for more information and a form for contacting me to schedule.

-Did you pick me out of the lineup?
 What are you doing for fun these days?